VIC.GOV.AU | Policy and Advisory Library

 Voting can occur by a show of hands or verbally and can be done in person or via videoconference or teleconference.
 Where school council decides voting is to be anonymous, members may vote on paper or by text or email sent to a designated vote receiver, provided votes are sent and received during the meeting.
 Records should be kept to facilitate checking if necessary.

-If votes are tied, the presiding member has a second or casting vote.
+If votes are tied, the chair has a second or casting vote.

 For a school council decision to be valid, the meeting must have a quorum.
 Proxies cannot be used, nor can decisions be ratified by email or any other electronic means, outside the meeting time.